PizzaPastaMandolino/VolpescuBoscaiolo/README.md

 - Sabakuer Potion (tp you were you died)
 - Life Crystal --> Cthulhu Eye
 - Life Fruit ---> Plantera

-(CURRENTLY THE MOD ON 1.4.4 DON'T SUPPORTS TOKENS.
-WAITING FOR THE PORTING OF THIS MOD)
 - Tokens From [TokensMod](https://steamcommunity.com/sharedfiles/filedetails/?id=2789445751) made by blahblahbal, imkSushi

 DE PEFFO DE PEFFO DE PEFFO DE PEFFO